suhrig/arriba/documentation/command-line-options.md

 : File containing blacklisted ranges.
 Refer to section [Blacklist](input-files.md#blacklist) for a description of the expected file format.
 The file may be gzip-compressed.

 `-k FILE`
 : File containing known/recurrent fusions.
 Some cancer entities are often characterized by fusions between the same pair of genes.
 In order to boost sensitivity, a list of known fusions can be supplied using this parameter.
-Refer to section (Known fusions)[input-files.md#known-fusions] for a description of the expected file format.
+Refer to section [Known fusions](input-files.md#known-fusions) for a description of the expected file format.
 The file may be gzip-compressed.

 `-o FILE`
 : Output file with fusions that have passed all filters.
 Refer to section [fusions.tsv](output-files.md#fusionstsv) for a description of the columns.